Visual Modality Prompt for Adapting Vision-Language Object Detectors: Results and Discussion

 \subsection{Experimental Methodology}

 \textbf{(a) Datasets:} \textbf{LLVIP:} LLVIP is a surveillance dataset composed of $12,025$ IR images in the training set and $3,463$ IR images in the test set with only pedestrians annotated. \textbf{FLIR ALIGNED:} We used the sanitized and aligned paired sets provided by Zhang et al.~\cite{zhang2020multispectral}.
 It has $4,129$ training IR images and $1,013$ IR test images.
 FLIR images are captured from the perspective of a camera in the front of a car, with a resolution of $640$ by $512$.
 It contains the bicycles, dogs, cars, and people classes.
-Following~\citet{cao2023multimodal}, we decided to remove "dog" objects because the number of annotations is inadequate for training with the FLIR dataset. \textbf{NYU$_{v2}$:}.
+Following~\citet{cao2023multimodal}, we decided to remove ``dog" objects because the number of annotations is inadequate for training with the FLIR dataset, results of FLIR can be seen in supp. material due to space constraints. \textbf{NYU$_{v2}$:}.
 The NYU-Depth V2~\citep{silberman2012indoor} dataset provides a valuable collection of indoor video sequences captured with a Microsoft Kinect camera.
 In this dataset, we used the depth information, which is composed of $795$ training images and $654$ test images with a resolution of $640$ by $480$.
 The dataset comprised $19$ different classes, such as bathtubs, beds, bookshelves, boxes, and chairs.
 In all our experiments, only IR and depth images were used.

 \textbf{(b) Implementation Details:} The YOLO-World models were trained on an A100 NVIDIA GPU and Grounding DINO on V100 and were implemented using PyTorch.
 For YOLO-World, we used the original work~\citep{cheng2024yolo}, which is based on MMDET~\citep{mmdetection}, and for Grounding DINO, we used the open-source version from the MMDET library.
 For the YOLO-World, we use both YOLO-World-S-v1 and YOLO-World-S-v2, with the YOLOv8 backbone and CLIP~\citep{radford2021learning} as the language model.
 For Grounding DINO, we use Swin-Transformer Tiny~\citep{liu2021swin} as the detector backbone and BERT~\citep{devlin2018bert} for the language encoder.
 Our models are evaluated in terms of APs performance using COCO API~\citep{lin2014microsoft}.
 The batch size for YOLO-World models was $8$, and the models were trained with a single GPU.
 For Grounding DINO, the batch size was $16$, and $2$ GPUs were used for training using DDP.
 Yolo-World and Grounding Dino were trained with the maximum training epoch of $80$ and $60$, respectively.
 For offline embedding extracting, we used CLIP-ViT-base-patch32 and Bert-base-uncased for YOLO-World and Grounding DINO, respectively.
 Additional details are provided in suppl. materials.